UPDATE FOR TOOLOOM FALLS November 2021

-Closed parks: Bandahngan Aboriginal Area at Tooloom Falls currently closed till June 2021
+Closed parks: Bandahngan Aboriginal Area (known as Tooloom Falls camping area-free) at Tooloom Falls currently closed until further notice (updated 23/11/21)

 Bandahngan Aboriginal Area at Tooloom Falls is currently closed to visitors.
 The closure follows concerns raised by the Githabul Aboriginal Community about the site.
 The impacts of camping along with recent drought has killed many trees within the 2-hectare Aboriginal Area.
 The closure will allow NPWS to deal with the hazardous trees and work with the Githabul Community on planning for future development and uses of the area.

 Other campground areas are available in Urbenville and Woodenbong villages, and at Koreelah and Richmond Range National Park.
 We apologies for any inconvenience.